magento/knowledge-base/src/troubleshooting/general/product-recommendations-do-not-show-in-page-builder.md

 ---
 title: Product Recommendations not showing in Page Builder
-labels: troubleshooting,Adobe Commerce,Magento commerce,Magento Commerce Cloud,Adobe Commerce on-premise,Adobe Commerce on our cloud architecture,Page Builder,Product Recommendations,
+labels: troubleshooting,Magento Commerce,Magento commerce Cloud,on-premise,cloud architecture,Page Builder,Product Recommendations,
 ---

 This article provides a solution for the issue of Product Recommendations option not showing in Page Builder.